atomist/sdm-pack-docker/README.md

     },
     "cache": {
       "enabled": boolean // Optional.
 Enable or disable caching support (specific to kaniko) "path": string // Optionally configure a new FS location for the cache path.
-Defaults to /opt/data },
+Defaults to /opt/data.
+This path must exist.
+    },
     "dockerinfo": {
        "registries": [